 Recently re-opened is Pierrot Gourmet, the hotel’s European-style café located on the first floor on Rush St. Open for breakfast and lunch they have a good menu of salads, soups, flatbreads, quiche and wonderful pastries.
 After 2:30pm you can stop in for a pastry, dessert and coffee.
 I recently enjoyed my first visit with friends for lunch.

 RL is the great, clubby restaurant with American classic food that is part of the Ralph Lauren flagship store on Michigan Ave.
 The entrance is at 115 E. Chicago Ave.
+Also in Ralph Lauren is their new coffee shop Ralph’s Coffee on the Michigan Ave. side.
+It is an attractive and colorful cafe with helpful staff.

 To the west of RL at 59 E. Chicago is Leonidas Cafe Chocolaterie.
 This is a small cafe featuring Belgian chocolates, French pastries and macarons, espresso and coffee drinks, sweet and savory crepes, Belgian waffles, croissants, croissant sandwiches, ice cream and gelato, omelettes and quiche.
 I had been to the one in Evanston, but just went to this location for the first time.
 It is a great location while you shop or visit the area.